docutils/docutils/prest/doc/src/directives.rst

 The following options are recognized:

+``file`` : string
+    Uses the text from the file represented by the string.
+Both arguments and contents must be empty if :file: is used.

 ``literal`` : flag (empty)
     The entire returned text is inserted into the document as a single literal block (useful for debugging).